 The cursor should be at the top of the blank Letters Template document To work with Macros you must have the Developer tab showing at the top of the Word window.
 Here's how you do this, if it isn't already there.
-In the Office button menu click on the Word Options button (Fig. 7.23)
+Click on File > Options In the Word Options dialog box that comes up on the screen, click on Customize Ribbon in the left hand frame to bring up the full set of Word Options that you can add to your toolbars (Fig. 7.23)